mikkycody/laravel-woven/README.md

 ```

-Let me explain the fluent methods this package provides a bit here.
+Let me explain the methods this package provides a bit here.

-NB: All methods can be accessed with the helper function as so : woven(), e.g woven()->generateRef() .
+NB: All methods can be accessed with the helper function as so : woven(), e.g woven()->generateRef() which is equivalent to Woven::generateRef().

 ```php